HugoBruins/cancatchers/python/Plot everything/readme.md

 The code makes 3 different plots as of now, one has all the data graphs of altitude, pressure, temperature, wind / horizontal speed.
 The other graph is a 2d map with all the latitude and longitude information plotted and the third graph is a 3 dimensional graph that has latitude and longitude, but also altitude information plotted, sadly I cannot get a nice image of the map for the 3d graph.

+The data from these pictures is taken from a caveman distance test with our old transceiver modules.

 ## Graphs:

 ![data graphs](https://user-images.githubusercontent.com/25268098/121771673-032dac80-cb71-11eb-835e-5add11a95b53.png)